 - Asking friends and family to drink alcohol away from you

 - Cleaning the empty liquor bottles of friends and family after use

 - Storing those empties outside of the house

 While simply avoiding alcohol is your best way to never smell it, there are times when that’s not possible.
-That’s why it’s so crucial to follow the party and family-based tips.
+That’s why it’s so crucial to follow the party and family-based tips, or seek inpatient alcohol rehabilitation.
 While you should definitely try to encourage family members to limit their alcohol intake, don’t ask them to change their behavior unless you believe their drinking is a problem for them as well as you.